lucaminudel/Objects-relationships-Coding-Dojo/README.md

 # Objects relationships - Coding-Dojo

-This repositoriy contains two coding exercises to experience the impact of composition and other techniques on objects relationships encapsulation compared to the simplistic design approach.
+This repository contains two coding exercises to experience the impact of composition and other techniques on objects relationships encapsulation compared to the simplistic design approach.

 **Prerequisites:**